Sam's Homepage

 ssh.

-Find is the most important utility in any Unix admin's toolbox.
+Find is quite possibly the most important utility in any Unix admin's

 information.

-each command below.
-It isn't necessary, but I really prefer to do
+command below.
+It isn't necessary, but I really prefer to do this so that

-this so that my search results get saved to a file I can work with
+my search results get saved to a file I can work with later.

 function find {